OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 In the webpack.config.js file, a header is set to  `"Access-Control-Allow-Origin": "*"`.
 This is only for development purposes.
 You should lock this header down to only allowed domains in production code.

-You will be prompted to install self-signed certificates when you run this sample on your development computer.
+You will be prompted to install certificates for trusted access to https://localhost.”
 The certificates are intended only for running and studying this code sample.
 Do not reuse them in your own code solutions or in production environments.

-You can install or uninstall the self-signed certificates by running the following commands in the project folder.
+You can install or uninstall the certificates by running the following commands in the project folder.

 ```command&nbsp;line
 npx office-addin-dev-certs install